 Investment results The following bar chart shows how the investment results of the Class P1 shares of the fund have varied from year to year, and the following table shows how the fund's average annual total returns for various periods compare with a broad measure of securities market results and, if applicable, other measures of market results that reflect the fund's investment universe.
 This information provides some indication of the risks of investing in the fund.
 Past investment results (before and after taxes) are not predictive of future investment results.
-Figures shown reflect fees and expenses associated with an investment in the fund, but do not reflect insurance contract fees and expenses were included, results would have been lower.
-The results for the years shown prior to May 1, 2021 reflect the operation of the fund's results had the fund been operated under its current strategy during the entire period.
+Figures shown reflect fees and expenses associated with an investment in the fund, but do not reflect insurance contract fees and expenses.
+If insurance contract fees and expenses were included, results would have been lower.
+The results for the years shown prior to May 1, 2021 reflect the operation of the fund as Managed Risk Blue Chip Income and Growth Fund.
+Accordingly, results for such periods may not be representative of the fund's results had the fund been operated under its current strategy during the entire period.
 Updated information on the fund's investment results can be obtained by visiting capitalgroup.com/afis.